 There are a few different categories of employees or workers.
 Figuring out which type of employee or worker you are is important because the laws are different for each type.

 Employee or Independent Contractor

 Your employment case may be about whether you are an employee or an independent contractor.
 In some cases, your employer will try to say you are an independent contractor because independent contractors have fewer legal rights, and your employer must pay more taxes and provide more benefits to employees.
 For example, the Fair Labor Standards Act and certain other wage laws do not apply to independent contractors.
 Also, and in general, employers do not need to pay unemployment insurance contributions or provide workers’ compensation coverage for independent contractors.

 Independent contractors are self-employed and do not receive most of the rights and benefits that employees receive from employers.
 For example, as an independent contractor, you will be paid according to the terms of your own agreement, not according to a regularly scheduled payroll.
 Also, independent contractors are responsible for paying all local, state and federal taxes on their own from their income.

 In general, if you sign a contract to do specific work for an employer, and you do the work your own way and are out of the day-to-day direction, control and supervision of your employer, you may be an independent contractor.

 In order to figure out if you are an independent contractor, ask yourself the questions listed below.
 The more questions you answer “yes” to, the more likely you are an independent contractor and not an employee:

 - Do you control the style, content, creation and completion of the work?

 - Are you allowed to subcontract any of your work?

 - Are your job duties and obligations negotiated by you and your employer (salary, due dates, hours, etc.)?

-- Are you doing just a project or two as opposed to fulfilling a key part of your employer’s overall business?
+- Are you doing just a project or two instead of fulfilling a key part of your employer’s overall business?